Top benefits of consuming Irish Sea Moss for your health and skin.

-Sea moss is a type of red algae that grows on the Atlantic coastlines of North America, Europe, and the Caribbean Islands.
+Sea Moss or Irish Moss is a type of red algae that grows on the Atlantic coastlines of North America, Europe, and the Caribbean Islands.

 By the National Agency for Research on Cancer, this ingredient was labeled as “a possible human carcinogen“.
 But carrageenan ( a chemically processed ingredient) is different than sea moss.